RexWangSida/CraftMaster/README.md

 ## Where to start?
 #### Download the executable game and play
 - The Official Game Website can be found at [**HERE**](http://rexwangsida.pythonanywhere.com).
+- To learn instruction of how to download and play the game, follow the [CraftMaster User Guide](https://github.com/RexWangSida/CraftMaster/blob/master/CraftMasterGame/Docs/UserGuide/UserGuide.pdf)

 ## Open Issues

 So far the executable game is only supported on Windows OS.
 - [x] Windows OS
 - [ ] Mac OS
 The Mac OS version is still on the way.
 - [Last Edited 04/26/2020]